 My Favorite Acrylic/Wool Blends

-Choosing Yarn Wrap Up
+Choosing The Best Yarn- Wrap Up

 This list is far from all-inclusive to all the different types of fiber on the market.
 I plan to add to this list over time.
 Let me know about your experience with fiber types in the comments.
-And don’t be shy if there’s anything I’ve missed that you’d like me to add in here!
+And please don’t be shy if there’s anything I’ve missed that you’d like me to add in here!

 […] Click here for more information about the different fiber types, and how to choose for your next cro… […]